teamplify/teamplify-runner/README.md

 `[worker]`

-- `slim_count` - number of workers doing background tasks such as sending notifications, emails, etc. The default setting is `1`, which is sufficient for most organizations.
+- `slim_count` - number of workers doing background tasks, such as sending notifications and emails.
+The default setting is `1`, which is sufficient for most organizations.
-- `fat_count` - the number of workers doing resources synchronization such as repositories, chats, issues, etc. If you have a lot of resources or it takes a long time to sync them, you can increase this parameter.
+- `fat_count` - the number of workers synchronizing resources, such as repositories, chats, issues, etc. If you have a lot of resources or it takes a long time to sync them, you can increase this parameter.
 Essentially, it controls how many resources are synchronized in parallel.
 The default setting